DeaglanBartlett/roxy/docs/source/tutorial.rst

 ========

 In this tutorial we demonstrate how to fit a function to data using both a maximum-likelihood method, and by running a MCMC using the ``roxy`` module.
 We then plot our results.

-Throughout we call functions with the argument ``method='mnr'`` as this is the recommended likelihood for data with x and y errors, however this can be replaced with ``method='uniform'`` for an infinite uniform prior on the true x values, or ``method='profile'`` to use the profile likelihood.
+To start with, we call functions with the argument ``method='mnr'`` as this is the simplest recommended likelihood for data with x and y errors, however this can be replaced with ``method='uniform'`` for an infinite uniform prior on the true x values, or ``method='profile'`` to use the profile likelihood.

 At the end of the tutorial we show how to extend the MNR method to a sum of Gaussians using the arguments ``method='gmm'`` or ``method='kelly'``.
+Given that the user will not know whether more than one Gaussian is appropriate a priori, we recommend going through this section and applying these methods on your dataset.
+We leave this to the end of the tutorial, however, so that you can get used to ``roxy``'s features before worrying about the choice of likelihood

-See the MNR paper for more details on these likelihoods and their advantages/disadvantages.
+Please see the MNR paper for more details on these likelihoods and their advantages/disadvantages.

 Defining our function
 ---------------------